PaddlePaddle/PaddleSpeech/docs/source/tts/advanced_usage.md

 6. Write logs, visualize, and in some cases save necessary intermediate results.
 7. Save the state of the model and optimizer.

-Here, we mainly introduce the training related components of TTS in Pa and why we designed it like this.
+Here, we mainly introduce the training-related components of TTS in Pa and why we designed it like this.
-### Global Repoter
+### Global Reporter
 When training and modifying Deep Learning models，logging is often needed, and it has even become the key to model debugging and modifying.
-We usually use various visualization tools，such as ,  `visualdl` in `paddle`, `tensorboard` in `tensorflow`  and `vidsom`, `wnb` ,etc. Besides, `logging` and `print` are usuaally used for different purpose.
+We usually use various visualization tools，such as ,  `visualdl` in `paddle`, `tensorboard` in `tensorflow`  and `vidsom`, `wnb` ,etc. Besides, `logging` and `print` are usually used for a different purpose.

 In these tools, `print` is the simplest，it doesn't have the concept of  `logger` and `handler` in `logging` 、 `summarywriter`  and `logdir` in `tensorboard`, when printing, there is no need for `global_step` ，It's light enough to appear anywhere in the code, and it's printed to a common stdout.
 Of course, its customizability is limited, for example, it is no longer intuitive when printing dictionaries or more complex objects.
 And it's fleeting, people need to use redirection to save information.

-For TTS models development，we hope to have a more universal multimedia stdout, which is actually a tool similar to `tensorboard`, which allows many multimedia forms, but it needs a `summary writer` when using, and a `step` when writing information.
+For TTS models development，we hope to have a more universal multimedia stdout, which is a tool similar to `tensorboard`, which allows many multimedia forms, but it needs a `summary writer` when using, and a `step` when writing information.
 If the data are images or voices,  some format control parameters are needed.

 This will destroy the modular design to a certain extent.
 For example, If my model is composed of multiple sublayers, and I want to record some important information in the forward method of some sublayers.
-For this reason, I may need to pass the `summary writer` to this sublayers, but for the sublayers, its function is calculation, it should not have extra considerations, and it's also difficult for us to tolerate that the initialization of an `nn.Linear` has an optional `visualizer` in the method.
+For this reason, I may need to pass the `summary writer` to these sublayers, but for the sublayers, its function is the calculation, it should not have extra considerations, and it's also difficult for us to tolerate that the initialization of an `nn.Linear` has an optional `visualizer` in the method.
 And, for a calculation module, **HOW** can it know the global step?
 These are things related to the training process!

 Therefore, a more common approach is not to put writing_log_code in the definition of layer, but return it, then obtain them during training, and write them to `summary writer`.
 However, the return values need to be modified.  `summary writer ` is a broadcaster at the training level, and then each module transmits information to it by modifying the return values.

 We think this method is a little ugly.
 We prefer to return the necessary information only rather than change the return values to accommodate visualization and recording.
-When you need to report some information, you should be able to report it without difficult.
+When you need to report some information, you should be able to report it without difficulty.
 So we imitate the design of `chainer` and use the `global repoter`.

-It takes advantage of the globality of Python's module level variables and the effect of context manager.
+It takes advantage of the globality of Python's module-level variables and the effect of context manager.

-There is a module level variable in  `paddlespeech/t2s/training/reporter.py`  `OBSERVATIONS`，which is  a `Dict` to store key-value.
+There is a module-level variable in  `paddlespeech/t2s/training/reporter.py`  `OBSERVATIONS`，which is a `Dict` to store key-value.
 ```python
 # paddlespeech/t2s/training/reporter.py